 It happens in the race to be Leader of the Free World, and it sure as shit happens in the National Football League.

-Anyway, while circumstances require that we leave commentary on the rest of Wednesday’s proceedings to folks who get paid for it, there is one especially horrifying sports-related thing Romney said that we should mention here.
+Anyway, while circumstances require that commentary on the rest of Wednesday’s proceedings be left to folks who get paid for it, there is one especially horrifying sports-related thing Romney said that should be mentionioned here.
 That’s when he directly addressed the debate’s moderator, Jim Lehrer of PBS, to tell Lehrer that he planned to do away with his employer, and, apparently, publicly subsidized television and journalism altogether:

 “I’m sorry, Jim, I’m going to stop the subsidy to PBS.
 I’m going to stop other things.
 I like PBS, I love Big Bird, I actually like you, too.
 But I’m not going to keep on spending money on things to borrow money from China to pay for.”